danilodileo/magmap/docs/usage.md

 Genome files provided with `--genominfo` must include contigs in fasta format and optionally gff files (Prokka format).
 Any genome for which a gff file is missing will be annotated with Prokka.
 The pipeline can take output files from CheckM, CheckM2 and GTDB-Tk as input, and will provide processed output from these tools.
-Note that the pipeline can map to any collection of genomes, including single genomes and isolates.
+Note that the pipeline can map to any collection of genomes, including single cell genomes and isolates.

 ## Running the workflow